FrancisVila/MFT_convert/content/en/docs/TransferCFT/security_guide/certificate_management.md

     recv part=loop, idf=bin, nidf=bob_disclosure, fname=/home/alice/thesecretfile
     ```

-In this scenario, Transfer CFT reads the` /home/bob/thesecretfile` file on Bob's behalf, transfers it over PeSIT, and stores it in `/home/alice/thesecretfile`.
+In this scenario, Transfer CFT reads the /home/bob/thesecretfile file on Bob's behalf, transfers it over PeSIT, and stores it in /home/alice/thesecretfile.
 Alice can now read Bob’s secret file.

 ### Mitigating the threat